Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

  C:\Atlantis\run$  runAtlantis.bat
  ```

-> *Note: An operational Atlantis model can be run on a windows computer without having to download the compiler, NetCDF library, or the code.
+> *Note: An operational Atlantis model can be run on a windows computer without a compiler, NetCDF library, or the code.
 Please contact the developers for more information about this option, if desired.*

 ---